pic

 What is the adoption process like?

-1. Sign up for AnimalsFirst (be sure to write down your username and password for later) and apply for one of our adoptable pups
+1. Start by signing up for AnimalsFirst (be sure to write down your username and password for later) and apply for one of our adoptable pups.

-4. If approved, arrange to meet the dog
+4. If approved, arrange a private meeting with the dog.

-5. If it’s a match, complete adoption contract and return signed to Pups Without Borders
+5. If it’s a match, complete adoption contract payment through the AnimalsFirst link.

 What are you looking for in a home check?